neatonk/xmos-startkit-examples/hello-world/README.md

 xmake && xrun --io bin/hello_world.xe
 ```

-The `--io` flag causes xrun to print applications `stdout` and `stderr` streams
+The `--io` flag causes xrun to print the applications `stdout` and `stderr` streams
 to the console.
-If you see a nice set of "Hello ..." messages in your console
-again, then it worked!
+If you see a nice set of "Hello ..." messages in your console, then it worked!